K3S Installation

 kubelet

-(k3s-server proccess) has taken systemd’s inhibitor lock, which is the mechanism used by Kubernetes to implement the gracefully shutdown the pods.sudo systemd-inhibit --list WHO UID USER PID COMM WHAT WHY MODE ModemManager 0 root 728 ModemManager sleep ModemManager needs to reset devices delay Unattended Upgrades Shutdown 0 root 767 unattended-upgr shutdown Stop ongoing upgrades or perform upgrades before shutdown delay kubelet 0 root 4474 k3s-server shutdown Kubelet needs time to handle node shutdown delay
+(k3s-server process) has taken systemd’s inhibitor lock, which is the mechanism used by Kubernetes to implement the gracefully shutdown the pods.sudo systemd-inhibit --list WHO UID USER PID COMM WHAT WHY MODE ModemManager 0 root 728 ModemManager sleep ModemManager needs to reset devices delay Unattended Upgrades Shutdown 0 root 767 unattended-upgr shutdown Stop ongoing upgrades or perform upgrades before shutdown delay kubelet 0 root 4474 k3s-server shutdown Kubelet needs time to handle node shutdown delay

 -